puluosite/techblog/debug_helper.md

 1. [Templates](#temp)

 ## <a name="temp"/>C++ Templates
-1. Instantiate template class methods that are not used in the code
+1. Instantiate template class methods that are not used in the code, *all the following code are written in CXX files*.

     1. all members of the template class
     ```c++